fogleman/Craft/UserStories.md

 ### 1. As a player, I want the clouds to move so that the environment is more immersive.
 1. Dynamic Clouds
     1. ~~Add Cloud Block - 3~~
-    2. Add Cloud Movement - 3
+    2. Add Cloud Movement - ~~3~~
+        1. Add function to move cloud at same altitude - 2
+        2. Add function to test cloud motion functtion - 2
+        3. Implement functions into map.cpp - 8
-    3. ~~Dynamic Cloud Shape Generation - 5~~ (Already implemented)
+    4. ~~Dynamic Cloud Shape Generation - 5~~ (Already implemented)
-    4. Bound Cloud Movement and Generation - 8
+    5. Bound Cloud Movement and Generation - 8
-    5. Continuous Cloud Generation during Runtime - 5
+    6. Continuous Cloud Generation during Runtime - 5
-    6. Convert files the Cloud source code is dependent on to C++ compilation - 3
+    7. Convert files the Cloud source code is dep. on to C++ compilation - ~~3~~
+        1. Create cloud.h - 2
+        2. Create cloud.cpp - 2
+        3. Allow program to be called by C code - 2
+        4. Implement into map.cpp and main.cpp - 3
 ### 2. As a player, I want a weather system so that there's more variety day-to-day.
 1. Rain
     1. Create Dark Cloud Texture - 2